Albion Online - Live Action Spot

 Albion Online - Pre-production phase

-We were approached by XXX to facilitate a live-action shoot for a well-known online RPG, featuring 3D environments designed and optimised in-house by the client’s Unreal Engine team.
+We were approached by our returning client, Ready Aim Fire, to facilitate a live-action shoot for a well-known online RPG, featuring 3D environments designed by the client’s Unreal Engine team.

-During pre-production, we conducted a recce where we loaded the client’s environments onto our system, tested performance, and showcased the 3D worlds on the LED stage.
+During pre-production, we loaded the client’s environments onto our system, tested performance, and showcased the 3D worlds on the LED.
 This allowed the production team to visualise scenes ahead of the shoot, ensuring that the physical set design would integrate seamlessly with the digital backdrops.
-It also helped confirm that the required framing and camera angles would be fully achievable within the capabilities of our LED setup.
+It also helped confirm that the required framing and camera angles would be fully achievable.

 Production phase - physical & virtual set builds